How to Clean Teak Furniture Properly

 If you decide to bring your patio furniture inside for the winter, keep it away from heated rooms.
 The heat can extract moisture from the wood, causing it to crack.

 The Bottom Line

-If you’re still in the dark about how to clean teak furniture, give Teak & Deck Professionals a call.
+If you’re still a little confused about how to clean teak furniture, give Teak & Deck Professionals a call.
 We can help you treat your teak materials so that they last a lifetime.